Find below the blog posts related to chemistry:

 A personal story, a historic manuscript, a crazy laminating machine and a final outcome.
 We'll discuss about synthetic polymers, sorts of laminations and encapsulation.
 All these ingredients are seasoned with PFTE, TFA, HFIP, PE, DMSO, PET... cling, dong and BOOM!...
 An explosive -but most irresistible- cocktail.

+A cathartic experience: There's nothing more exciting for a conservator such as participating in a chemistry course.
+We go there with a certain respect (or maybe fear) and the will to be acquainted to a new miraculous reactant that will change our life.
 The poor conservator will poorly be able to discuss one to one with a chemist, either about the reactions that happen during the restoration treatments or along the inherent ageing of the artefact; and yet we must call the chemist into question and keep this dialogue alive.
 But thanks to Richard Wolbers I made peace with chemistry and their scientists.